Gaviota Tunnel: Foxen story myth

+Road and tunnel construction

+After the Mexican–American War and California's statehood, the pass was widened in 1854 to let wagons through.
+It was further widened in 1861 as the first county road through the pass was completed.
+The California Division of Highways then took control of the road in 1915.
+With the increase in traffic, construction on the Gaviota Tunnel began on 1952, and it opened in 1953; to this day, the northbound lanes of the highway pass through the tunnel while the southbound lanes run along the route of original road.

 In popular culture

 The Gaviota Tunnel was featured in The Graduate, Wayne's World 2, and Sideways.
 But in the first film, Dustin Hoffman travels the wrong way through the tunnel.
 In the movie, they are supposed to be going southbound, but go through the tunnel in the northbound direction (the tunnel does not have any southbound lanes).
-In Wayne’s World 2 and Sideways, Mike Meyers and Paul Giamatti with Thomas Haden Church are all heading north, and therefore pass through the tunnel in the correct northbound direction.
+In Wayne’s World 2 and Sideways, Mike Myers and Paul Giamatti with Thomas Haden Church are all heading north, and therefore pass through the tunnel in the correct northbound direction.

 The tunnel inspired in Grand Theft Auto V the fictional "Braddock Tunnel" that connects the town of Paleto Bay with the town of Grapeseed.

 The tunnel is featured in American Truck Simulator.